Dates to Remember

 Olivia Pinon Fischer, Georgia Institute of Technology

-John Matlik, Rolls-Royce
+John Matlik, Northrop Grumman Corporation

-• Elements of Digital Engineering - Viewpoints About Aggregation of Elements
+• Elements of Digital Engineering - Viewpoints about aggregation of elements

-• Model-Based Engineering - Product and Environment Digital Twin Simulations (joint DGE/DE/MST)
+• Model-Based Engineering - Product and environment digital twin simulations (Joint DGE/DE/MST)

-• Sensor Fusion - Cyber/physical Relationship Between Simulation and Reality
+• Sensor Fusion - Cyber/physical relationship between simulation and reality

 • Uncertainty Quantification and Management in Digital Engineering and Digital Twins (joint DGE/NDA)

-• Value of Digital Engineering - ROI Associated with Enterprise Level Digital Transformations
+• Value of Digital Engineering - ROI associated with enterprise level digital transformations

 Flight Testing